How to Value Yourself as a Man and Attract What You Deserve in Life

 It’s exhausting.
 So, a lot of guys just stop trying to figure it out.
 They follow the script, hoping it’ll lead to some grand finale where they’ll suddenly feel appreciated and valued.
 Spoiler alert: that’s not how it works.

 Let me tell you something: the script is broken.
 And if you keep following it, you’ll end up feeling like a background character in your own life.
-Valuing yourself means tearing that script up, throwing it out, and rewriting the damn thing.
+Valuing yourself means tearing that script up, throwing it out, and rewriting the darn thing.

 Real Talk: You Can’t “Earn” Self-Worth